Cameronjohnson30/Portfolio/README.md

 License
 This code utilizes a GPL License.
 If you have any issues/find bugs.
 Feel free to report them to me at here or contribute a fix to the code.
 Thanks!
-Copyright (c) 2022 Cameron Johnson
+Copyright (c) 2022 Cameron Johnson,